BioHPC/MegaR/README.md

     * plyr; ggplot2; RColorBrewer; biomformat; biomaRt

 * Installing megaR package:
-   * To install the megaR package all the prerequisites above need to be installed and megaR repositary should be downloded.
-After confirming those packages are installed start RStudio.
-From there follow the instructions below:
+   * To install the megaR package all the prerequisites above need to be installed and megaR repository should be downloded.
+Start RStudio and follow the instructions below from there to install the package.(You may additionally download data from Data folder.)

 * Tools dropdown -> Install Packages…
 * Change the Install from dropdown to Package Archive File